 Secrecy shrouds Sandy Hook shooting investigation

-HARTFORD, Conn.
-(AP) — A prosecutor is planning to release a report Monday on the investigation into the massacre at Sandy Hook Elementary School, but the public will have to wait longer for the state police’s full accounting of the crime.
+HARTFORD, Connecticut (AP) — A prosecutor is planning to release a report on the investigation into the massacre at Sandy Hook Elementary School, but the public will have to wait longer for the Connecticut State Police’s full accounting of the crime.

-Dan Klau, a Hartford attorney who specializes in First Amendment law, said the decision to release a summary report before the full evidence file is a reversal of standard practice and one of the most unusual elements of an investigation marked by secrecy.
+Hartford attorney Dan Klau specializes in constitutional law.
+He says the decision to release a summary report Monday before the full evidence file is a reversal of standard practice.

 The lead investigator has also gone to court to fight the release of emergency call tapes and resisted calls from Connecticut’s governor to divulge more information sooner.